Eifel42/starRegistration/Readme.md

 #### Error

-If the address not register: FAILED Address not register!
+If the address does not register: FAILED Address not register!
 Please start a validation request.
 It the time is expired: FAILED time has expired!
 Please start a new request.

 ### Star Registration